DataFire/Integrations/integrations/generated/google_safebrowsing/README.md

 ### Constraints
 * Constraints `object`: The constraints for this update.
+  * deviceLocation `string`: A client's physical location, expressed as a ISO 31166-1 alpha-2
+  * language `string`: Requests the lists for a specific language.
+Expects ISO 639 alpha-2
   * maxDatabaseEntries `integer`: Sets the maximum number of entries that the client is willing to have
   * maxUpdateEntries `integer`: The maximum size in number of entries.
 The update will not contain more
   * region `string`: Requests the list for a specific geographic location.
 If not set the
   * supportedCompressions `array`: The compression types supported by the client.
     * items `string` (values: COMPRESSION_TYPE_UNSPECIFIED, RAW, RICE)

+### Empty
+* Empty `object`: A generic empty message that you can re-use to avoid defining duplicated

 ### FetchThreatListUpdatesRequest
 * FetchThreatListUpdatesRequest `object`: Describes a Safe Browsing API update request.
 Clients can request updates for